codatio/codat-docs/docs/integrations/commerce/mollie/commerce-mollie-setup.md

 Start with the Test integration, so you can retrieve and check sample data.
 You can also make sure you're happy with the authorization flow journey before onboarding your customers.

-You need to add sample data to Mollie first because it does not provide any readily available test data.
+Mollie does not provide any readily available test/sandbox data, so you [need to add sample data to Mollie first](/integrations/commerce/mollie/commerce-mollie-test#create-some-data-in-mollie).

 ## Set up the integrations